-This post contains affiliate links, which means I might get a comission at no cost to you.
-Thank you for supporting this blog.
+This post contains affiliate links, which means I might get a commission at no cost to you.
+Thank you for supporting Life of Wanderlusters.

 1. Do your research

 Once I know the destination or possible destinations of my trip I like to research the airports and their connections to the city.
 Sometimes, a flight to the main airport of your city´s destination can cost a few more bucks.
 However, the transportation to the city could balance that cost and it could be less of a hassle than flying to a faraway airport because is cheaper and ending up spending more money and time on the way in and out of the city.

 Same thing with Hotels, and other tickets like trains, museum visits or excursions.

 If you are traveling around Europe I recommend researching other ways of traveling besides plane.
 Sometimes is cheaper and easier to travel by train.

 Lately, I have been recommended to use Airbnb lately and, even though I haven´t done yet, it is one of my musts for my next trip.
 I recommend it since my friends have used it many times and have really good references about it.

 If you have never signed up for it and will like to have an extra $40 credit sign up through this link.